jaeakle/jaeakle/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 ## <div align="center">Hello!
-I am Jack, currently an undergraduate student at the University of Florida :3</div>
+I am Jack, a senior Computer Science student at the University of Florida</div>

-- 🧑‍🔬Support Assistant at the University of Florida Research Computing
+- 🧑‍🔬Helpdesk support at the University of Florida Research Computing.

-- 📓 Currently studying Introduction to Software Engineering, Operating Systems, Security for Marginalized Groups, and Internet Networking Technologies

-- 🌱 I’m learning about modding the Linux Kernel
+- 📓 Currently studying Penetration Testing and Ethical Hacking, Cyber-Physical systems, Networking, Adversarial Tradecraft in Cybersecurity, and Databases.

+- 🌱 Main Interests: Computer security, Penetration Testing, Software Development.

+- 🔭 What have I done: NetCat-rs, PawfectMatch, Simple Port Scanner

+- 🤔 Looking to learn: Everything security!
+I want to learn more about Web Application Penetration Testing.
+I would love to learn how to take part in bug bounty programs to contribute my knowledge to the greater community.

+- 👯 Contributor to bioconda and conda-forge package repositories

 <br/>